10XGenomics/enclone/fetching_test_datasets.md

 If, perchance, neither `svn` nor `curl` nor `wget` are installed on your computer, you will need to install one of them.
 We will add installation instructions for this later.

-Or maybe this will help:
+Or maybe these instructions from xkcd will help:

 <img align="left" src="https://imgs.xkcd.com/comics/universal_install_script.png" alt="universal install script" title="universal install script" />